olebole/irafdoc/doc/system.match.rst

   <!-- BeginSection: 'DESCRIPTION' -->
   <p>
   The listed files are searched for the given pattern, copying each line that matches to the standard output.
-If <tt>"stop"</tt> is set the action is reversed, i.e., all lines are passed on to the output except those which match the pattern.
+If <span style="font-family: monospace;">"stop"</span> is set the action is reversed, i.e., all lines are passed on to the output except those which match the pattern.
 If no files are named text is read from the standard input.
   The pattern matching meta-characters are described in the table below.